SnYGame/SnYGame.github.io/game/status/blind.md

 ## Development

-Failure was added as an inverse of Evasion, that causes attacks to have a chance of failing, though Evasion had a fixed potency of 50% at the time.
-At the time, Blind was already in use as a status that has the effect similar to Attack Block instead.
+In [1.1.2](/game/changelog/v1.html#v1.1.2), [Blind](/game/status/block) was introduced as a status that prevents Attacks and had a chance for damaging spells to fail.
+Since Blind already existed at the time, Failure was added as the inverse of Evasion instead, that causes attacks to have a chance of failing, though Evasion had a fixed potency of 50% at the time.
 Failure was later changed to only affect the Attack and Guard command before getting removed without seeing any use.
 In [1.6.1](/game/changelog/v1.html#v1.6.1), Blind was changed to have the original effect of Failure, though it now specifies that it affects offensive commands rather than attacks.

 ---